-Sale of individual parts of Voyager Tracker for certain specific transactions includes multiple performance obligations consisting of individual parts of the Voyager Tracker.
+Sale of individual parts of our solar tracker systems for certain specific transactions includes multiple performance obligations consisting of individual parts of those systems.
 Revenue is recognized for parts sales at a point in time when the obligations under the terms of the contract with our customer are satisfied.
 Generally, this occurs with the transfer of control of the asset, which is in line with shipping terms.